wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 - **Leverage Faster Previews**: Incorporate more frequent testing into your workflow to benefit from the reduced preview times.
 - **Enhance Accessibility**: Take advantage of the improved accessibility ID support to make your app more inclusive.
 - **Explore New Features**: Dive into the updates to Expo Camera, Video for improved capabilities.
-- **Optimize for Performance**: Utilize the tree-shaking support to reduce bundle sizes and improve rendering.

 ### New Architecture Goes Mainstream